Multi-Persona Thinking for Bias Mitigation in Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have shown strong performance across many natural language processing tasks, including text generation, question answering, and dialogue systems \citep{brown2020language, achiam2023gpt, touvron2023llama}.
-However, researchers have shown that LLMs also exhibit biases, such as misrepresentations and stereotypes \citep{bender2021dangers, hutchinson2020social}.
-Such biases can be either explicit, involving overt associations, or implicit, reflecting unconscious patterns that influence reasoning and behavior \citep{greenwald1998measuring, sep-implicit-bias}.
-When embedded in model outputs, such biases reinforce stereotypes and may cause unfair or harmful results when applied in sensitive domains such as hiring, education, and healthcare \citep{raghavan2020mitigating, selwyn2019should, davenport2019potential}.
+Large Language Models (LLMs) have shown strong performance in many natural language processing tasks, including text generation, question answering, and dialogue systems \citep{brown2020language, achiam2023gpt, touvron2023llama}.
+However, researchers have shown that LLMs also exhibit biases, such as misrepresentations and stereotypes \citep{hutchinson2020social, bender2021dangers, wu-etal-2025-reasoning}.
+Such biases can be explicit, involving overt associations, or implicit, reflecting unconscious patterns that influence reasoning and behavior \citep{greenwald1998measuring, sep-implicit-bias}.
+When reflected in model outputs, such biases can reinforce stereotypes and cause unfair or harmful results in sensitive domains such as hiring, education, and healthcare~\citep{raghavan2020mitigating, selwyn2019should, davenport2019potential}.